The Sacred Pause: Why Urgency Is a Trauma Response

 The Pause as an Act of Rebellion

-If urgency is a reflex, the Pause is a revolution.
+If urgency is a reflex, the pause is a revolution.

 Stopping when your body screams “Run!” is one of the hardest, most sovereign acts you can perform.
 It signals to your amygdala: I am safe enough to stop.